soerenkuenzel/causalToolbox/README.md

 ### 3. Node and its variations

 #### `RFNode`
-`RFNode` is the basic element inside a `honestRFTree`.
-For each node, it contains the averaging dataset that are assigned to the node.
+`RFNode` is the basic element inside a `RFTree`.
+For each node, it contains the averaging dataset that is assigned to the node.
 The `RFNode` can be either a leaf and a tree node (non-leaf).
-If it is a leaf node, `avgfunc` can be called to aggregate all the observations in the node and return a prediction for the node.
-If it is a tree node, it will contains `leftChild` and `rightChild` which will be another two `RFNode`.
+If it is a leaf node, `avgfunc` can be called to aggregate all the observations in the node and save a prediction for the node.
+If it is a tree node, it will contains `leftChild` and `rightChild` which will be another two `RFNode`s.
 The current parent node can be used to track the `splitFeature` and `splitValue`.

 ##### Parameters
 - `x`